Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/reference/5-api-publisher/ConfigurationStore/Sql-Server.md

-# Configuration Store for SQL Server
+# SQL Server

 Enables management of individual connection settings with encryption support for securely storing keys and secrets using built-in support for symmetric key encryption in a SQL Server database.

 ## Create the Ed-Fi API Publisher Configuration Database

 The following script template provides you with the information needed to create the `EdFi_API_Publisher_Configuration` database.
 Alternatively, you can perform this step manually using SSMS or through some other means and proceed with the next step.

-To provide parameters for the script, type <kbd>Ctrl</kbd>+<kbd>Shft</kbd>+<kbd>M</kbd> in the SSMS query window before executing.
+To provide parameters for the script, type
+<kbd>Ctrl</kbd>+<kbd>Shft</kbd>+<kbd>M</kbd> in the SSMS query window before
+executing.

 ```sql